salsadeconejo/UDShoeStore/README.md

 ### Installation

-Just get you android studio ready and fire it up!
+Just get your android studio ready and fire it up!